-In recent years, awareness as to what happens to women and their role in the process of development has increased.
-Realizing their importance, the Government of Karnataka has been arranging technical training programmes exclusively for women in recent times on cocoon production technology, silk reeling and so soon.
-The accessibility and the impact of the women as sericulture Extension officers, to rural women has been realized and, more and more women are being recruited as extension stuff in sericulture.
+In the recent years, awareness as to what happens to women and their role in the process of development has increased.
+Realizing their importance, the Government of Karnataka has been recently arranging technical training programmes exclusively for women on cocoon production technology, silk reeling and so soon.
+The accessibility and the impact of women as sericulture Extension officers, to rural women has been realized and, more and more women are being recruited as extension stuff in sericulture.
 They have made a very significant impact on rural women sericulturists in technology transfer in Karnataka.

-Efforts have also been made to by the Central Silk Board institutes and also by some private entrepreneurs to improve the traditional charka, with regard to improving the quality of the yarn, fuel efficient and smoke less oven and to minimize the hot water contact directly.
-However, these improved charkas have not yet become widely popularly for the lack of awareness, finances and appreciation for the need for improved charka silk quality in the market.
+Efforts have also been made by the Central Silk Board institutes and also by some private entrepreneurs to improve the traditional charka with regard to improve the quality of yarn, fuel efficient and smoke less oven and to minimize the hot water contact directly.
+However, these improved charkas have not yet become widely popular because of the lack of awareness and finances, but there requires an appreciation for the need of improved charka silk quality in the market.